bermarte/app-theme/development-strategy.md

 * Push the branch to GitHub and create the same branch online
 `git push origin images`
 * Write the step in the Development strategy using Github and save it (stage it and commit: 'write step 1 in development strategy')
 * Pull request, merge images branch in the master branch
+* checkout master and pull locally

 ### Branches